Kevin Anderson (tennis)

 Kevin Michael Anderson (born 18 May 1986) is a South African former professional tennis player.
 He achieved his career-high Association of Tennis Professionals (ATP) ranking of world No. 5 on 16 July 2018.
 He was the first South African to be ranked in the top 5 since Kevin Curren was No. 5 on 23 September 1985.

-On 6 February 2011, Anderson defeated Somdev Devvarman in his hometown of Johannesburg to capture the South African Open title for his first ATP Tour-level title.
-His second ATP title came at the 2012 Delray Beach Open when he defeated Marinko Matosevic.
-Anderson won his third championship in 2015 at the Winston-Salem Open with a victory over Pierre-Hugues Herbert.
-He ended 2017 winning the exhibition World Tennis Championship.
-His fourth title came in February 2018 at the New York Open.

-Anderson reached his maiden Grand Slam final at the 2017 US Open, where he lost to Rafael Nadal.
-In the 2018 Wimbledon semifinals, Anderson reached his second major final by defeating American John Isner in the second-longest match in the history of major tournaments.
-The match, which lasted 6 hours and 36 minutes, was only beaten in length by the 2010 match between Isner and France's Nicolas Mahut.
-He then lost to Novak Djokovic in the final in straight sets.
-On 3 May 2022, Anderson announced his retirement at age 35.
+In February 2011, Anderson won his first ATP Tour title at the South African Open in his hometown of Johannesburg.
+Anderson reached his first major final at the 2017 US Open, where he lost to Rafael Nadal.
+In the 2018 Wimbledon semifinals, Anderson reached his second major final by defeating American John Isner in the second-longest match in the history of major tournaments, at 6 hours and 36 minutes (second only to the 2010 match between John Isner and Nicolas Mahut).
+He then lost to Novak Djokovic in the final.
+On 3 May 2022, Anderson retired at age 35, but he announced his comeback in July 2023.

 Early years

-Anderson started playing tennis at age 6 and was competitive in 800-metre races at school.
+Anderson started playing tennis at age six and was competitive in 800-metre races at school.
 On the eve of their meeting in the finals at the 2017 US Open, it emerged that as a 12-year old, Anderson regularly competed against future world number one Rafael Nadal on the juniors circuit.